Llyr Gruffydd: Interim leadership of Plaid Cymru

 On 11 May 2023 he was nominated as the interim leader of Plaid Cymru following the resignation of Adam Price.
 He served as Plaid Cymru's interim leader from 16 May until 16 June, when Rhun ap Iorwerth was elected unopposed as the new party leader.

 During his leadership, Gruffydd maintained the co-operation agreement between Welsh Labour and Plaid Cymru.
 He was also critical of the party's inaction on misconduct within the party, which led to Price's resignation and his interim leadership.

-In the 2026 Senedd election, he will be a candidate in the Clwyd constituency.
+In the 2026 Senedd election, he was elected as an MS for the Clwyd constituency.

 Personal life

 Llyr Gruffydd was born and raised in Carmarthenshire and now lives in Ruthin, Denbighshire.

 He is the father of four children.